 - Liancourt Rocks – disputed by Japan and South Korea

 - The Kuril Islands – disputed by Japan and Russia

-The following video and podcast go some way to explaining these territorial disputes:
+The following video and podcast, 'These Islands Are Ours', go some way to explaining these territorial disputes:

 The Senkaku Islands are a group islands in the East China Sea, known by China as the Diaoyu Islands, and by Taiwan as the Tiaoyutai Islands.
 The islands are a rich source of fishing, potentially contain large oil and gas reserves, and sit close to shipping lanes used by Japan, China and South Korea for energy imports.
 After the end of World War II, the islands did not form part of the San Francisco Treaty, which handed back to China most of the territories occupied by Japan during the War.
 They were administered by the United States until administration reverted back to Japan under the Okinawa Reversion Agreement which came into effect in 1972, although for most of the last 120 years, they have been privately owned by a series of Japanese citizens.

 The islands are of strategic importance as they are situated roughly in the centre of the sea separating Japan, China and Taiwan and therefore, sovereignty of the islands will increase the owning sovereign state’s 200 nautical mile (nM) EEZ and territorial boundary.
 This is particularly relevant, noting that the Senkaku Islands are only 175 and 91 nM from China and Taiwan’s coasts respectively, meaning that sovereign states would have to agree demarcation of the EEZ boundaries bilaterally.